 Welcome to part three of our exploration into the nature of happiness.
-In this article, we turn our attention to the psychology of happiness and findings by professor Peter Warr at the University of Sheffield.
-In his 2019 book of the same name, Warr draws on thousands of happiness and wellbeing studies to suggest nine primary environmental factors that impact your happiness.
-We can draw many parallels, for example, from self-efficacy theory and theories of resilience.
-Notwithstanding this, these environmental influences apply to all areas of our lives, including business, work and career, sport, and home life, and majorly impact our subjective well-being.
+In this article, we turn our attention to the psychology of happiness and findings by Professor Peter Warr at the University of Sheffield.
+In his 2019 book, Warr draws on thousands of happiness and well-being studies to suggest nine primary environmental factors that impact our happiness.
+These environmental influences apply to all areas of our lives, including business, work and career, sport, and home life, and majorly impact our subjective well-being.
 But they don't act alone; how we perceive ourselves and the world plays a role.

 How We Measure Happiness

 From moment to moment, we are either victims or beneficiaries of our environment.
 Some of us are buffered by circumstance, and despite our best intentions, there seems little way out of our predicament.
 Others of us are energised by challenging conditions and take greater control by assuming responsibility.
 As such, we become active agents in our own lives.
 Is this the difference between happiness and unhappiness?
 Does our state of well-being come down to subjective experience alone?

 Perhaps not entirely.

-The human experience of happiness has become a central focus for the science of human behaviour.
+The human experience of happiness has become a central focus of the science of human behaviour.
 In fact, arguably, we can say that psychology is the study of happiness and unhappiness.
-But despite the burning question; how can we live happy and fulfilling lives?
+But despite the burning question, how can we live happy and fulfilling lives?
 Thousands of research studies later, perhaps we are no closer to the answer.
 Maybe there is no single answer.
 However, we have learned a lot about the human condition in the process.
-And these discoveries have informed research and helped improve the lives of many people.
+And these discoveries have informed research and helped improve many people's lives.